ipfs/ipfs-docs/docs/reference/README.md

 ## HTTP

-The [HTTP API reference](http/api) for IPFS — control your node using the same commands you can from the command line!
+[HTTP API reference](http/api) for IPFS — control your node using the same commands you can from the command line!

 ## CLI commands